-A relatively lower proportion (35%) of Season 3 trips reported that the majority of landings were Snapper Grouper species, with just 19% of trips reporting landings of only s Snapper Grouper species.
-The top gear types were hook and line (46%) and electric (45%), with a small percentage of spear/powerhead trips.
+A relatively lower proportion (35%) of Season 3 trips reported that the majority of landings were Snapper Grouper species, with just 19% of trips reporting landings of only Snapper Grouper species.
+The top gear types were hand H&L (handline or rod & reel) (46%) and electric H&L (45%), with a small percentage of spear/powerhead trips.
 Trips that did not land majority Snapper Grouper species reported Spanish mackerel and king mackerel as the top species.